zackstout/Footprint-Extended/README.md

 ## Quality of Life Improvements:
 ### More simple:
+- [ ] The lower shadow on hover over a button (e.g. AWS) is a nice touch.
 - [ ] Add response to user when footprint or project has been successfully posted/edited.
 - [ ] Disallow user from uploading new month for already-uploaded month.
 - [ ] Split up controllers and services further (especially user controller and user service).